VisualDudek/cfn-templates/README.md

 - `examples/`: In this directory, you'll find practical examples of how to use the CloudFormation templates provided in the `templates/` directory.

 - `docs/`: Here, you can find supplementary documentation, guides, and explanations to help you understand the templates and their usage.
+See [Docs](docs/DOCS.md)

 ## Getting Started